International Lutheran Student Centre Sunken Courtyard

 at Salisbury Cathedral.

-On another side of the garden is a social clubroom, used regularly by student residents and by St Mary's for social and community events such as their annual Christmas fair, and monthly ministry with children and youth.
+On another side of the garden is a social clubroom, used regularly by student residents and by St Mary's for social and community events such as their annual Christmas fair.

 - Saturday 10:00–17:00